Trigonella is a genus of half hardy annual herbs that reach from 30 to 60 cm (1 to 2 feet) in height.

 Foliage: Light green.
 Cuneate.

-Ideally Fenugreek (Trigonella) should be spaced at about 10cm apart and grown in an area that has lots of sun and a well drained soil that is rich and slightly acidic to neutral (pH 6 to 7).
+Ideally Fenugreek (Trigonella) should be spaced at about 10 cm (4 inches) apart.
+Locate in an area that has lots of sun.
+Grow in a well drained soil that is rich, and slightly acidic to neutral (pH 6 to 7).